Living-with-machines/DeezyMatch/README.md

 python DeezyMatch.py -i input_dfm.yaml -d dataset/dataset-string-similarity_test.txt -m test001
 ```

+NOTE:
-NOTE: Currently, the third column (label column) should be one of: ["true", "false", "1", "0"]
+* Currently, the third column (label column) should be one of: ["true", "false", "1", "0"]
+* Delimiter is fixed to \t for now.

 DeezyMatch keeps some information about the metrics (e.g., loss/accuracy/precision/recall/F1) for each epoch.
 It is possible to plot the log-file by: